Why I Choose to Work in the Lab of Professor Weiping Tang

 Weiping calls me “the glue that keeps his research group of 26 people together”.
 I prefer to think of myself as the “Steph of all trades, master of none”.

-Not only do I complete my own research, but I also am responsible for multiple other group-related tasks which include: preparation of manuscripts and grant proposals, promotion of a safe lab culture as the deputy chemical hygiene officer, maintenance of our automated chemical purification platform (which I established in 2017), equipment and chemical procurement, new student recruitment, and coordination of group outreach/community engagement/mentoring.
+Not only do I complete my own research, but I also am responsible for multiple other group-related tasks including: preparation of manuscripts and grant proposals, promotion of a safe lab culture as the deputy chemical hygiene officer, maintenance of our automated chemical purification platform (which I established in 2017), equipment and chemical procurement, new student recruitment, and coordination of group outreach/community engagement/mentoring.
 Each of these roles contribute to my development of a well-round scientist, but more importantly, they promote the success of the group.